-Since the devolution of the authority of resource management from the federal government to the government of the Northwest Territories ("NWT") in 2014, public lands in the NWT have been managed under the Northwest Territories Lands Act and its related regulations.
-The Department of Industry, Tourism and Investment (the "DITI") manages onshore oil and gas activities.
+Since the devolution of the authority of resource management from the Federal Government to the government of the Northwest Territories ("NWT") in 2014, public lands in the NWT have been managed under the Northwest Territories Lands Act and its related regulations.
+The Department of Industry, Tourism and Investment manages onshore oil and gas activities.

-Within the DITI, the Office of the Oil and Gas Regulator manages public health, safety and conservation regulatory responsibilities for onshore oil and gas activities outside of the Inuvialuit Settlement Region (the "ISR") pursuant to the Oil and Gas Operations Act.
-The NEB is the regulator for offshore operations (under federal legislation) and operations within the ISR for a period of 20 years after devolution (under territorial legislation).
+Within the Department of Industry, Tourism and Investment, the Office of the Oil and Gas Regulator manages public health, safety and conservation regulatory responsibilities for onshore oil and gas activities outside of federal areas and the Inuvialuit Settlement Region pursuant to the Oil and Gas Operations Act.
+The Petroleum Resources Division is responsible for resource management pursuant to the Petroleum Resources Act.
+Under federal legislation, the Canada Energy Regulator is the regulator for offshore operations (under federal legislation) and the regulator for the Inuvialuit Settlement Region for a period of 20 years after devolution (under territorial legislation).

 With devolution, all relevant federal legislation became NWT legislation.
 NWT legislation mirrors the federal legislation and the content has not changed substantively.
 Royalties are now paid to the NWT government in most situations.
 As a consequence of devolution, most federal land was transferred to the NWT government.
-However, the federal government has retained some land such as the Norman Wells Proven Area.
-Royalties in respect of federal land are collected in accordance with the Devolution Agreement between Canada, the NWT, the Inuvialuit Regional Corporation, the NWT Métis Nation, the Sahtu Secretariat, the Gwich'in Tribal Council and the Tlîchô government.
+However, the Federal Government has retained some land such as the Norman Wells Proven Area.

+Royalties are determined under the Petroleum Lands Royalties Regulation.
 Before a project reaches payout, royalties of 1% of gross revenues are payable for the first 18 months of production, increasing by 1% every 18 months to a maximum of 5%.
 After payout is reached, the royalty is the greater of 5% of gross revenues or 30% of net revenues.